HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/index.md

 ## Overview

-Search V2 Authoring, as part of its initial release for CF227, offers the following capabilities:
+Search V2 Authoring provides the following functionalities:

 - Access the new Search page in DX after it has been enabled.
 - Perform searches using a query input field.